kalvinparker/Security-Tools/nessus_install.md

-# Installing and setting up Kali Linux
+# Installing and setting up Nessus Vulnerability Scanner with Kali Linux (or any other Linux distribution)

 **Prerequisites:**